Chigozie0706/icp-rust/README.md

 This a canister that allows users to:

-1. Create an event
+1. Create an event.
-2. Fetch and view event by an id
+2. Fetch and view the event by its ID.
-3. Register for an event
+3. Mark an RSVP for an event once.
-4. Update event by an id
+4. Update the event by its ID.
-5. Delete an event if you are the owner of that event
+5. Delete an event if you are the owner of that event.

 ### Requirements
 * rustc 1.64 or higher